stonepros/stone/doc/stonefs/client-config-ref.rst

 ``client_mount_gid``

-:Description: Set the group ID of CephFS mount.
+:Description: Set the group ID of StoneFS mount.
 :Type: Integer
 :Default: ``-1``

 ``client_mount_timeout``

-:Description: Set the timeout for CephFS mount in seconds.
+:Description: Set the timeout for StoneFS mount in seconds.
 :Type: Float
 :Default: ``300.0``

 ``client_mount_uid``

-:Description: Set the user ID of CephFS mount.
+:Description: Set the user ID of StoneFS mount.
 :Type: Integer
 :Default: ``-1``

 ``client_mountpoint``

-:Description: Directory to mount on the CephFS file system.
+:Description: Directory to mount on the StoneFS file system.
 An alternative to the ``-r`` option of the ``ceph-fuse`` command.
 :Type: String
 :Default: ``"/"``